potassco/clinguin/docs/clinguin/use.rst

     $ clinguin server --domain-files examples/angular/sudoku/instance.lp examples/angular/sudoku/encoding.lp --ui-files examples/angular/sudoku/ui.lp

-The source and ui files are only specified for the server, the client does not need to care about this.
-As one can see, we have specified three files: ``instance.lp``, ``encoding.lp`` and ``ui.lp``.
-This is a common separation for `clinguin`, therefore one can at first experiment with the problem one is working on, and after that create a ui for the problem, to showcase, debug, etc.
+The source and UI files are only specified for the server; the client does not need to care about this.
+As you can see, we have specified three files: ``instance.lp``, ``encoding.lp``, and ``ui.lp``.
+This is a common separation for `clinguin`, so you can first experiment with the problem you are working on, and then create a UI for the problem to showcase, debug, etc.

-When running the server one can further specify the *Backend* that should be used.
+When running the server, you can further specify the *Backend* that should be used.
 See the :ref:`Backends` for more information.

 **Client**